Migingo Island: Territorial claims

 Territorial ownership of the island has been consistently shown on maps and in language on official documents as Kenyan since 1926.
 Uganda began to claim the island in 2008.
-Much if not most of the Ugandan protests revolve around Exclusive economic zonefishing rights, mostly for valuable Nile perch, and Ugandan waters come within 510 m of the island.
+Much if not most of the Ugandan protests revolve around fishing rights, mostly for valuable Nile perch, and Ugandan waters come within 510 m of the island.
 President Museveni conceded in May 2009 that the island is in Kenya, but continued to point out that Kenyan fishermen were illegally fishing in Ugandan waters, which lie to the west of Migingo.

 A joint re-demarcation line of the border was launched on 2 June 2009 to recover and to place survey markers on land, making delineation of the boundary on the lake more precise, with results released in late July 2009 confirming that the island falls 510 m on the Kenyan side of the line.
 This finding is supported by openly available Google Earth imagery.
 The Ugandan government shifted its official position, stating that while Migingo Island was Kenyan, much of the waters near it were Ugandan.
 The Ugandan flag was lowered, Uganda withdrew its military troops, and agreed that all its police officers would leave the island.